Refunds and changing your ticket

 Compensation for delayed or cancelled trains

-We can't give you a refund if you manage to get on another or a later train.
+We can't give you a refund if you manage to change trains or take a later service.

 If you use a ticket but your journey's delayed by 15 minutes or more, we can offer you compensation through the Delay Repay scheme.